DecisiveAI/mdai-docs/src/install/local/quick-start.md

 - Go
 - Helm

-Once installed your k8s context will be switched automatically to new cluster.
+>_Note: Once the Engine installed your k8s context will be switched automatically to new cluster._

 Here are installation steps:

 1. Pull down the latest from the [MDAI infrastructure installation repo](https://github.com/DecisiveAI/mdai-inkops)